Anatoly Marchenko: Final hunger strike and death, August–December 1986

 Details about Marchenko's last period of imprisonment are largely unknown, although in December 1983 he was badly beaten by guards, and fell unconscious as a result.
 The first report of his death was published in mid-December 1986 in USSR Update, the fortnightly digest of news compiled in Munich by Kronid Lyubarsky.
 Over the next few years, Bogoraz began a public campaign to free all Soviet political prisoners, which proved ultimately successful when General Secretary Mikhail Gorbachev began mass releases in 1987.
 However, this proved too late for Marchenko, who had died on December 8, 1986, at the hospital of the prison in Chistopol, Tatar ASSR.
 The exact cause of his death is not certain; some reports indicate problems with his heart and others a stroke, however it is agreed to have been related to the hunger strike.

 Marchenko died not long before Gorbachev's announcement - ironically from the effects of a hunger strike demanding the release of all Soviet political prisoners.
 This last hunger strike started on 4 August 1986 when he wrote a letter to the Helsinki review conference in Vienna.
-Despite little reaction to his hunger strike from the world press, Marchenko continued to through November, although Bogoraz believed that he ended it around the end of November, when he was placed on the sick list.
+Despite little reaction to his hunger strike from the world press, Marchenko continued the hunger strike through November, although Bogoraz believed that he ended it around the end of November, when he was placed on the sick list.
 There were indications shortly before his death that the Soviet authorities were on the verge of releasing him.
 Marchenko died after being hospitalized the day before, and every effort to conceal the reason for Marchenko's death was made, as KGB deputy chairman Bobkov's report to the Politburo indicates.

 His wife and their son travelled to Chistopol to bury him there, as they were not allowed to bring his body back to Moscow for burial.
 Marchenko was buried on 12 December, near the prison in Chistopol, after Russian Orthodox rites at a church nearby.
 Bogoraz was denied a death certificate, and had to write his name in ballpoint pen on the pine wood cross on his grave.